band/bashlibs/SimpleVersion.md

 shows two files with identical size and modification times.

-What if you\'ve already backed up a file?
+What if you have already backed up a file?
 Won\'t you overwrite it?
 The answer is \"no\".
 Why?
-Well, in the example we just saw, since that was our first backup, there was no .bak/file.txt, so, of course we create the identical copy.
+Well, in the example we just saw, since that was our first backup, there was no `.bak/file.txt`, so, of course we create the identical copy.
 What allowed us to do that?
-There was no file in the .bak directory, so we may copy (or move) our current file to the backup without a copy of the file.
+There was no file in the `.bak` directory, so we may copy (or move?) our current file to the backup without a copy of the file.

-So, to answer the question: before we blithely copy a file into a directory, see if there is already one there, and if so, continue down the backup chain to find a file with no backup, That one gets moved down to it\'s backup and so on until we\'ve created the space for our newly
+So, to answer the question: before we copy a file into a `.bak/` directory, see if there is already one there, and if so, continue down the backup chain to find a file with no backup, That one gets moved down to it\'s backup and so on until we\'ve created the space for our newly